hrzolfaghar/HRZ-Duplicate-Remover/README.md

    Directories that are empty from the beginning will not be deleted.

-# How to use HRZ Duplicate Refiner
+# How to use HRZ Duplicate Remover
 1- In the first step, it is better to back up all your files.

 2- Download the refiner.php file and place it next to the two directories you want to compare.